Categories

 Reviews

-Appearance: hazy medium gold with one finger of fine pillowy white head, excellent retention and moderate soapy lacing.
-(4/5) Aroma: pithy citrus, stone fruit, oats, mild pine.
-(9/10) Taste: moderate sweet, moderate bitter.
-(8/10) Palate: medium-full body, moderate-soft carbonation, medium duration bitter finish.
+Appearance: hazy pale gold with one fat finger of creamy pale ivory head diminishing gradually to a thick persistent cap, heavy soapy lacing.
+(4/5) Aroma: tropical fruit, citrus, stone fruit, dank resin, cereal grains.
+(9/10) Taste: moderate sweet, moderate-low bitter.
+(9/10) Palate: medium slightly creamy body, moderate-soft carbonation, off-dry mildly warming finish.
 (4/5)